harish24680/MaitreD/README.md

 # MaitreD
-This repo is created for MaitreD Calculator.
+This repo is created for MaitreD Calculator